Faylixe/googlecodejam-client/README.md

 codejam --download --problem A --inputtype small
 ```

-If the download is successful, the name of the downloaded file will be printed, so it could be chain in a command workflow, for example :
+If the download is successful, the name of the downloaded file will be printed, so it could be chained in a command workflow, for example :

 ```bash
 cat < `codejam --download --problem A --inputtype small` | python A.py